0Maan0/CA-Model-for-Evacuation-Processes/README.md

 - `imageio`: For saving and generating GIFs.
 - `opencv-python`: For image processing tasks.
 - `matplotlib`: For visualizations and plotting metrics.
+- `pandas`: For handling CSV files and performing data analysis.
+- `cv2`: For additional image resizing and grid visualization if needed.

 To install the required dependencies, run the following command in your terminal: pip install -r requirements.txt